 Brandon’s practice focuses on public finance and municipal securities law.
-He has extensive experience serving as bond, disclosure and underwriter's counsel for a wide variety of tax-exempt and taxable financings, particularly in the fields of government and nonprofit health care financing.
+He has extensive experience serving as bond, disclosure, underwriter and bank counsel for a wide variety of tax-exempt and taxable financings, particularly in the fields of government, nonprofit health care, and affordable housing financing.
 He also routinely represents nonprofit borrowers in conduit financings with state agencies like the Washington State Housing Finance Commission and Washington Higher Education Facilities Authority.

 Brandon also advises issuers, underwriters and banks on compliance with SEC securities laws and MSRB rulemakings affecting the municipal securities market.